-IPC will extend the distribution line approximately 2,000 feet to the new interconnection switching station.
-The feeder extension will be installed to provide local service to IPC's new interconnection station and will be of single-phase configuration.
-The feeder route will avoid BLM lands.
+Extend the distribution line approximately 2,000 feet to the new interconnection switching station.
+The feeder extension will be installed to provide local service to IPC's new interconnection station and will be of single phase configuration.
+The feeder route is intended to avoid BLM lands.